design-juspay/Blend-v1/memory-bank/systemPatterns.md

   - SplitTag extends Tag functionality for dual-section tags
   - SplitTag falls back to Tag when only one section is needed
   - Both maintain consistent styling and behavior
+- Navigation components (like Breadcrumb) implement proper semantic markup and accessibility patterns.

 ## Component Reuse Patterns
 - **Fallback Pattern**: When a complex component doesn't need all its features, it falls back to a simpler component (e.g., SplitTag → Tag).
 - **Token Sharing**: Components in the same family share tokens for consistent styling (Tag and SplitTag).
 - **Utility Reuse**: Component-specific utilities can be shared between related components.
 - **Consistent APIs**: Related components maintain consistent prop naming and behavior.

+## Demo Patterns
+- **Component Isolation**: Each component has its own dedicated demo file for better maintainability.
+- **Example Variety**: Demos showcase all component variants, states, and use cases.
+- **Visual Organization**: Demo items are organized with clear section headers and explanatory text.
+- **Consistent Structure**: All demos follow a similar structure with headers, sections, and examples.
+- **Accessibility Demonstration**: Demos showcase proper accessibility patterns and semantic markup.
+- **Interactive Examples**: Where appropriate, demos include interactive examples with onClick handlers.